ninabarzh/broomstick/content/posts/euds.md

 ### Brussels can legislate.
 It just struggles to act.

 The EU excels at legislation.
 Its shelves groan under the weight of finely crafted directives and impressively worded charters.
 But enforcement is another matter entirely.
-The Shield relies on frameworks like the Digital Services Act and the AI Act, which sound robust until you ask who’s actually enforcing them—and how.
+The Shield relies on frameworks like the Digital Services Act and the AI Act, which sound resilient until you ask who’s actually enforcing them—and how.

 Take Romania.
 Faced with a surge of election interference via TikTok, its regulators responded with the urgency of a committee on a coffee break.
 Why?
 Because coordinating 27 national systems, each jealously guarding its sovereignty, is a logistical nightmare.
 The European Commission can propose all it wants, but enforcement remains largely a national affair.
 That means patchy, inconsistent, and—when it really matters—too little, too late.